 Devil’s Shoestring – The devil’s shoestring protects against evil and poisoning, it stops people from spreading gossip, wards off crossings and helps someone find or maintain employment.
 Devil’s shoestring is a favourite of those who are inveterate gamblers.
 The devil’s shoestring is made into an amulet and is especially helpful to those with a passion for gambling.

 High John the Conqueror – For any situation High John the Conqueror can be used it is a multi faceted herb to be used as a charm or amulet.
-The root was name after an African king sold into slavery outsmarted his captors.
+The root was name after an African king sold into slavery who outsmarted his captors.
 High John the Conqueror is used to attract money, increase strength, protect against evil, gain confidence, overcome difficulties and attract good luck.
 It breaks hexes, helps depression, enhances male libido, male practitioners of hoodoo use it to seduce women.
-High John the Conqueror is an occult oil used for money making purposes as well as to enhance male sexual prowess.
+High John the Conqueror is an occult oil used for money making purposes, as well as to enhance male sexual prowess.

 Lucky Hand Root – This is the name given to several species of orchids, the ingredients are added to a mojo bag for gambling luck, to protect from illness, to aid employment and bring about success.
 It is also said to increase personal power, and when added to High John the Conqueror its power to bring luck and abundance has no equal.
-Lucky hand root is sold under the name lucky hand oil, gamblers rub it on their hands before they play with the belief the cards or dice will be lucky and that the oil will hoodoo the game in their favour.
-Gamblers sprinkled powdered lucky hand root on their money before they began the playing, this was known as marking the money and gamblers felt this would ensure a win.
+Lucky hand root is sold under the name lucky hand oil, gamblers rub it on their hands before they play, with the belief the cards or dice will be lucky and that the oil will hoodoo the game in their favour.
+Gamblers sprinkled powdered lucky hand root on their money before they began playing, this was known as marking the money and gamblers felt this would ensure a win.
 It was also thought to be an especially potent protector when used in an amulet.

-On the 3rd May each year, Witches and Pagans gather rowan twigs and leaves for magickal spells and amulets, this day is known as Rowan Tree Day.
+On the 3rd May each year, Witches and Pagans gather rowan twigs and leaves for magical spells and amulets, this day is known as Rowan Tree Day.
 They decorate their homes and altars with sprigs of rowan to bring blessings and protection of the goddess and her horned consort.
-It is believed that on this day fires made of rowan wood possess the power to summon spirits, this is a day of magickal energies.
+It is believed that on this day fires made of rowan wood possess the power to summon spirits, this is a day of magical energies.

 On the 24th May each year, St. John’s wort is burned to repel evil spirits and protect against sorcery.
-In Pagan tradition it was considered lucky to use a gold coin or a stag’s horn to dig the plant up, magickal energies peak on this day.
+In Pagan tradition it was considered lucky to use a gold coin or a stag’s horn to dig the plant up, magical energies peak on this day.
 Legend has it that anyone who picks or eats blackberries on this day will have bad luck.
-The 31st October, is Halloween has a custom of placing a candle inside a hollowed out pumpkin, this is done to ward off demons and evil spirits who walk the earth on this night.
+The 31st October is Halloween and has a custom of placing a candle inside a hollowed out pumpkin, this is done to ward off demons and evil spirits who walk the earth on this night.